kmandalas/spring-mongodb-graphlookup/README.md

 # Description
 This a simplistic Dockerized Spring Boot app for testing hierarchical data retrieval (and other operations) with MongoDB.
-Created for the purposes of the DZone article https://dzone.com/articles/manage-hierarchical-data-in-mongodb-with-spring (currently under recview).
+Created for the purposes of the DZone article https://dzone.com/articles/manage-hierarchical-data-in-mongodb-with-spring.

 # References
 In order to be able to follow-up better the reasoning, check the following stuff: